Click here to listen to a reading of this blog:

-I hadn’t been to Italy before at all, so I was understandably a bit worried about the whole gluten situation, since Italian cuisine is largely based around pasta, bread and pizza!
+I hadn’t been to Italy before at all, so I was understandably a bit worried about the whole gluten-free situation, since Italian cuisine is largely based around pasta, bread and pizza!
 But honestly, I didn’t really have anything to worry about.
-From the moment we got to Venice, we noticed signs for gluten free pizza and pasta everywhere!
+From the moment we got to Venice, we noticed signs for gluten-free pizza and pasta everywhere!

 In terms of how I coped with my health conditions, I did really well.
 Much better than when we went to Berlin a few months ago, for the exact same amount of time.
-The only thing that has changed since then, has been being gluten free for much longer and using the progesterone cream.
+The only thing that has changed since then, has been being gluten-free for much longer and using the progesterone cream for my oestrogen dominance.
 I’m hoping this means that the high cortisol has come down at least a little bit since.

 My stamina was good and we even walked just under 30,000 steps on one day, which wasn’t an issue.
 I found that I only crashed in terms of needing a duvet day, the day after we got home, which is better than previous trips.